 Innovative heads of HR use CEB Corporate Leadership Council™ to optimize the performance of their HR function and business.
 Our research and insights address HR leaders' day-to-day challenges as well as longer-term strategic initiatives, including employee attrition analysis (Departure View), employee value proposition design, employee engagement, leadership transformation, succession strategies, and overall HR-business alignment.

-With CEB's Departure View, we get more candid and honest feedback from departing employees than if we were conducting exit interviews in house.”
+With CEB's exit survey, we get more candid feedback from departing employees than if we were conducting exit interviews in house.”

 Vice President HR and Organizational Effectiveness